What actually causes hot flashes? Their sudden occurrence is an outward sign of a natural process women pass through in their late forties.

 What actually causes hot flashes?

-The sudden occurrence of hot flashes is an outward sign of a natural process women pass through in their late forties.
-The end of menstrual periods and increased sensitivity to extremes of heat and cold can cause the body to become hot and flushed.
+The end of menstrual periods and increased sensitivity to extremes of heat and cold can cause the body to become hot and flashed.

 Most women consider themselves lucky if they have the opportunity of a cool shower.
 Fortunately, these awkward symptoms do not persist for too long.
 Women are often embarrassed if it happens in company, as it is a visible sign of getting older.